Podcast: Tom Rooney and Scott Rowe: Buildings are Closed, Learning Goes On!

 On today's podcast, we chat with Rebecca Midles, the newest member of the Getting Smart team who leads the school systems design team.
 Tune in to hear more about her work developing transformation initiatives nationally.

-For many years (at least until 2020), we visited about 100 leading schools a year.
+For many years (at least until 2020), we visited about 100 innovative schools a year.
 It’s the most important form of professional learning we do for ourselves and for the educators that accompany us.
 It’s how we create and update a shared vision of powerful learning.
 This page features some…

 In this episode of the podcast, Superintendent Steve Schultz and Executive Director of Performance-Based Systems Rebecca Midles share more on Mesa County Valley School District 51's efforts to shift to a competency-based education model.